lowlighter/metrics/README.md

 Both positive and negative values are accepted, but you must specify a percentage.

+If you specify a single value, it'll be used as for both width and height padding.
+When two values are specified separated by a comma, the first one will be used for width and the second for height.

 #### 💱 Convert output to PNG/JPEG

 It is possible to convert output from SVG to PNG or JPEG images by adding the following to your workflow :